Heart Inflammation

 You may not be able to prevent heart inflammation.

-If you have risk factors for endocarditis, your doctor may recommend steps to prevent bacterial growth on the endocardium.
+If you have risk factors for endocarditis, your healthcare provider may share steps to prevent bacterial growth on the endocardium.

 • Avoid using recreational intravenous (IV) drugs.